 And while this is necessary to set up the story, it risks losing the viewer at the start.
 Thankfully, the script keeps us interested despite the uncharismatic lead, and we do care what happens between Roy and Nina and hope he will redeem himself.
 And over the course of Børning, he does, leading to an ending that’s satisfying if not entirely unexpected.

-But of course, the main attraction here is the cars.
+But of course, the main attraction here are the cars.
 And Børning does not let the viewer down there either.
-There are all manner of fast cars on display from Roy’s vintage Mustang to TT’s Japanese tuner and everything in between.
+There are all manner of fast cars on display, from Roy’s vintage Mustang to TT’s Japanese tuner and everything in between.
 And there’s some great stunt work, which seems to have been done for real.
 No CGI involved.
 A leap off a cliff onto the back of a moving flatbed truck is a particular highlight.

 This was the directorial debut for Hallvard Braein, probably best known as the cinematographer on Troll Hunter, and he handles it well.
 He has a firm grasp on both the action sequences and the human elements of Børning.
 He brings them together as a satisfying whole, not making the drama seem grafted onto the action elements.

 Børning is an action-comedy with a heart.
 An enjoyable film that doesn’t let its serious side bring down the fun.
 Or let the vehicular mayhem overwhelm the film’s human side.
 There’s been a sequel and another due next year, I need to catch up with them.
 There is a Facebook page here if you understand Norwegian.